What is a Flat Bar Road Bike?

 When looking at a road bike, any style, you are looking for a bicycle that you need to use to get things done.
 Road bikes have become the standard for those morning commuters in the city.
 They need to be comfortable enough to handle longer distances, sturdy enough to maneuver in urban terrain, and light enough that they won’t break your back when you carry it inside and up to your office.

 Remember when we called the flat bar road bike the “jack of all trades”?
 Well, that’s precisely where this style comes into play.
 Let’s break down the key reasons you should consider a flat bar road bike.

 - Flexible Riding Position.

-The flat bar and lower seat give you the ability to lean into your pedaling for fitness oriented sessions while also allowing you to lean back for more casual riding.
-The ability to lean into your ride or chill out a bit makes this style of bike perfect for multiple purposes: the quick commute, the speed cycle around the neighborhood, or riding along with the family.
+The flat bar and lower seat give you the ability to lean into your pedaling for fitness-oriented sessions while also allowing you to lean back for more casual riding.
+The ability to lean into your ride or chill out a bit makes this bike style perfect for multiple purposes: the quick commute, the speed cycle around the neighborhood, or riding along with the family.

 - Speedy and Efficient.

-We mentioned the low seating of the handlebars before and we will do so again.
-The low, flat, bars allow you to lean in and focus all of your energy on pedaling and propelling the bike forward.
-None of your energy is spent on handling the bar as the unit itself is completely rigid.
-With the fixed drivetrain finding a common ground between speed bikes and mountain bikes, you’ll always have a decent top line speed to get to.
+We mentioned the low seating of the handlebars before, and we will do so again.
+The low flat bars allow you to lean in and focus all of your energy on pedaling and propelling the bike forward.
+None of your energy is spent on handling the bar as the unit itself is entirely rigid.
+With the fixed drivetrain finding common ground between speed bikes and mountain bikes, you’ll always have a decent top-line speed to get to.

 Not only is the flat bar road bike versatile from the perspective of its multi-use capabilities, but the hardware itself is also easy to update.
-Road bikes have several different attachment points if you need to hook up luggage racks or special frames.
-You can easily install and uninstall the panniers in order to turn your bike into a hauling machine and back into a slim, fitness oriented piece of gear.
+Road bikes have several different attachment points if you need to hook up luggage racks to unique frames.
+You can easily install and uninstall the panniers to turn your bike into a hauling machine and back into a thin fitness-oriented piece of gear.